Generic Name: Ifosfamide (eye FOSS fa mide)

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- If you are pregnant or you get pregnant while taking ifosfamide, call your doctor right away.
+- If you get pregnant while taking ifosfamide or within several months after the last dose, call your doctor right away.

 How is this medicine (Ifosfamide) best taken?